STAND. COM. REP. NO. 531

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Government Reform that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 671, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 671, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the records of votes of the members of your Committees on Health and Human Services and Transportation and Culture and the Arts that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 465, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 465, S.D.
+1, and be referred to your Committee on Judiciary.